 The CIBC standards for dealing with small, medium and agricultural businesses are also explained in the brochure “Our service commitment to you.”
 This brochure is available at your nearest CIBC Banking Centre or online.

 CIBC is committed to using plain language principles to make its residential mortgage documents easier to read.

 Borrowers must sign or receive a number of legal documents related to their mortgage.
 Some of the most important are:

-- The Mortgage Disclosure Statement.
-This document sets out the financial terms of the mortgage, including the amount of the loan, the interest rate, the schedule for repaying the loan, etc.
+This document sets out the financial terms of the mortgage, including the amount of the loan, the interest rate, the schedule for repaying the loan, and more.

-- The Mortgage Approval (also called the Commitment) and the Standard Charge Terms.
 These documents set out the terms and conditions of the mortgage, including the obligations of the borrower and the lender.
-For example, the Standard Charge Terms describe what will happen if the borrower does not make mortgage payments when due.
+For example, the standard charge terms describe what will happen if the borrower doesn’t make mortgage payments when due.

 These documents set out the interest rate and the other terms that apply if a mortgage is renewed when it reaches its maturity date.

 Developed with input from industry, government and consumer groups, the principles of consumer protection for electronic commerce is a guide to protecting customers when conducting transactions over open networks, such as the Internet.